monk-ee/SplunkAppforAWSBilling/README.md

 #Installation Instructions

-Install as you normally would by unpacking all the files in the SPLUNK_HOME/etc/apps directory.
+Install as you normally would by unpacking all the files in the SPLUNK_HOME/etc/apps directory or uploading using the app manager.

 You will need to fill in the following pieces of information in the local directory aws.yaml file. (an example is provided)